clubstudio/kickoff/readme.md

   * **main.scss**

     The project's core stylesheet.
-Each file from the subfolders should be included within this file.
+Each file from the sub-folders should be included within this file.
 Placing CSS in this file is not recommended.

 ## Public